Bahjat-21/Digital-forensic-cheatsheet/README.md

 #  DF Cheatsheet – Sleuth Kit (TSK)

+## File System Layer
+- `fsstat`
+  Display all details associated with a file system.

+## File Name Layer
+- `ffind`
+  Find unallocated and allocated file names that point to specific metadata.
+- `fls`
+  List directory names (including deleted files).

+## Metadata Layer
+- `icat`
+  Extract data units from a file using metadata address instead of filename.
+- `ifind`
+  Find metadata structure for a given file name or related pointer.
+- `ils`
+  List metadata structures and their content.
+- `istat`
+  Display statistics (MAC times, size, etc.) of metadata structures.

+## Data Unit Layer
+- `blkcat`
+  Extract and display contents of a data unit.
+- `blkls`
+  List details of data units, including allocation status.
+- `blkstats`
+  Display statistics for data units.
+- `blkcalc`
+  Calculate where unallocated space data resides on the image.

+## File System Journal Layer
+- `jcat`
+  Display information of a journal block.
+- `jls`
+  List entries for a file system journal.

+## Volume System Layer
+- `mmls`
+  Display disk layout and partition organization.
+- `mmstat`
+  Show information on the volume system.
+- `mmcat`
+  Extract contents from a partition.

+---

+## Image File Layer
+- `img_stat`
+  Display details of an image file (size, byte range, split format).
+- `img_cat`
+  Output raw contents of image files.

+## Disk Tools Layer
+- `disk_sreset`
+  Remove Host Protected Areas (HPA) if they exist.
+- `disk_stat`
+  Display whether HPAs exist on an image.

+## Automated Tools
+- `tsk_comparedir`
+  Compare local directories with images/raw devices (detect rootkits hiding files).
+- `tsk_gettimes`
+  Extract metadata for `mactime` to create forensic timelines.
+- `tsk_loaddb`
+  Save volume, image, and metadata to an SQLite database for further analysis.
+- `tsk_recover`
+  Extract unallocated and allocated files from an image into a local directory.

+## Miscellaneous
+- `hfind`
+  Compare hashes with a hash database (MD5/SHA1).
+- `mactime`
+  Create a timeline for file activity.
+- `sorter`
+  Sort files by type, check extensions, and perform hash lookups.
+- `sigfind`
+  Find binary signatures in a dataset.
+---
 - `fls -r -f ntfs image.dd`
   List all files recursively from an NTFS image.